 Applications will be accepted through the Electronic Residency Application Service (ERAS) July - October.
 Potential candidates can access applications through the AAMC/ERAS website.

 Recommended items for applying to the program include:

-- Natan Kraitman, MD
+- Natan Kraitman, MD, Class of 2019

-- Garabet Akoghlanian, MD
+- Garabet Akoghlanian, MD, Class of 2018

 "I thoroughly enjoyed my Infectious Disease Fellowship at USF.
 The attendings are readily available whether it be during rounds, through the night or on weekends.
 They motivate me to continually strive to be a better clinician and their support and guidance is constant.
 Each and every attending always has an open door (policy)… They always carry smiles and passion with them.
 Training at three different hospitals is such a benefit as each facility has a unique set of patients, giving you a rich experience.
 Conferences are one of the highlights of the program and I’m glad I was able to contribute to them.
 I would select USF Infectious Disease all over again as I know I will be trained by some of the best clinicians in the nation!"